Kinuta Park cherry blossoms: My first spring visit

 What kind of park is Kinuta?

-What were the Kinuta Park cherry blossoms like?
+How were the Kinuta Park cherry blossoms?

 The Kinuta Park cherry blossoms in 2024 were impressive.
 Some of the trees were huge.
 The flowers were beautiful.
 It was a real pleasure to walk under them.
 And there were types I had never seen before.